Barcodes, Signatures, Ranking and Fingerprints Coming Soon to Magpi!

-Three New Question Types – with More to Come!
+Four New Question Types – with More to Come!

-We’re very pleased to announce that over the course of 2017 we’ll be adding a wide variety of useful new question types for use with the Magpi mobile data collection app, with three new question types coming in just about one month.
+We’re very pleased to announce that over the course of 2017 we’ll be adding a wide variety of useful new question types for use with the Magpi mobile data collection app, with four new question types coming in just about one month.
 In this post we’ll discuss the new question types that will be released first with sketches (“mockups”) of the new features to give you an idea of what they’ll look like.

-In April we’ll be releasing signature questions, which allow you to sign your name on the screen of the mobile device with your finger, and save the signature as an image file.
+Later this month we’ll be releasing signature questions, which allow you to sign your name on the screen of the mobile device with your finger, and save the signature as an image file.

-By popular request, Magpi will soon be adding barcode questions, to enable users to scan a variety of barcodes, including the older UPC codes as well as more modern QR codes.
+By popular request, Magpi will also soon be adding barcode questions, to enable users to scan a variety of barcodes, including the older UPC codes as well as more modern QR codes.

 Later in the year, we’ll add “dynamic lookup” to enable you to retrieve information from a lookup table after scanning a barcode.

-Drag-and-Drop Ranking Questions
+Drag-and-Drop Ranking Questions (all users)

 With the assistance of Magpi users DanChurchAid, we’re adding a drag-and-drop ranking question.
 This will enable you to specify a list of options, as in any multiple choice question, but rather than selecting one option (as in a radio button question) or “all that apply” (as in a checkbox question), the user will drag and drop the options into a rank order.